 Readers are cautioned that the foregoing lists of risks, uncertainties and other factors are not exhaustive.
+The Company provides no assurance that forward-looking statements and information will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements or information.
+Accordingly, readers should not place undue reliance on forward-looking statements or information.
 The forward-looking statements contained in this document are made as of the date hereof and the Company undertakes no obligation to update publicly or revise any forward-looking statements or in any other documents filed with Canadian securities regulatory authorities, whether as a result of new information, future events or otherwise, except in accordance with applicable securities laws.
 The forward-looking statements are expressly qualified by this cautionary statement.